apache/beam/website/www/site/content/en/documentation/ml/orchestration.md

 For simplicity, the workflows only contain three components: data ingestion, data preprocessing, and model training.
 Depending on the scenario, you can add a range of extra components, such as model evaluation and model deployment.
 This example focuses on the preprocessing component, because it demonstrates how to use Apache Beam in an ML workflow for efficient and parallel processing of your ML data.

-The dataset consists of image-caption pairs, that is, images paired with a textual caption describing the content of the image.
+The dataset consists of images paired with a textual caption describing the content of the image.
 These pairs are taken from a captions subset of the [MSCOCO 2014 dataset](https://cocodataset.org/#home).
 This multi-modal data (image and text) gives us the opportunity to experiment with preprocessing operations for both modalities.

 ### Kubeflow pipelines (KFP)